shashank297/HR-Recruitment-Data-Analysis-/README.md

   -`linkedin_followers` has **2313** -- In this column there is a posiblity there is 0 followers so null is placed insist of it but i am going to replace it with the mean.
   -`job_details` has **44** Null values -- This column also has less null value so we can directly remove all
 #### steps involved in the data cleaning process
-- Checking the top 5 rows of the DataFrame.
-- Checking the last 5 rows of the DataFrame.
+- Check the top 5 and last 5 rows of the DataFrame.
-- Checking the last 5 rows of the DataFrame again.
-- Checking for null values in the DataFrame.
-- Calculating the percentage of null values column-wise.
+- Check for null values and calculate their percentage column-wise.
-- Checking the data types and the count of non-null values in the DataFrame.
+- Check the data types and count of non-null values in the DataFrame.
-- Checking for duplicate values in the dataset.
+- Check for duplicate values in the dataset.
-- Creating a copy of the DataFrame.
+- Create a copy of the DataFrame.
-- Removing duplicate values from the DataFrame.
-- Replacing or removing null values based on analysis.
-- Assigning a unique identifier to each company based on their order of appearance in the DataFrame since the "company_id" column is blank.
-- Checking for duplicate values.
-- Removing duplicate values and resetting the index.
+- Remove duplicate values and reset the index.
-- Displaying the shape of the DataFrame after removing duplicates.
-- Assigning a unique numerical identifier to each company in the "company_name" column and adding it to a new "company_id" column based on the company's order of appearance in the DataFrame.
+- Assign a unique identifier to each company based on their order of appearance in the DataFrame.
-- Assigning a unique numerical identifier to each job in the "job_ID" column and adding it to a new "details_id" column based on the job's order of appearance in the DataFrame.
+- Assign unique numerical identifiers to companies and jobs based on their order of appearance in the DataFrame.
-- Dropping unnecessary columns.
+- Drop unnecessary columns.
-- Removing unwanted strings from the DataFrame.
+- Remove unwanted strings from the DataFrame.
-- Removing null values from the DataFrame.
-- Separating the columns.
-- Splitting the "no_of_employ" column on the "·" separator and storing the values in new columns.
-- Splitting the "full_time_remote" column on the "·" separator and storing the values in new columns.
-- Handling the null values generated after separating the columns.
+- Separate columns and handle null values generated.
-- Replacing the 1957 null values in the "company_sector" column with "Not Available".
-- Replacing the 2070 null values in the "job_level" column with "Not Available".
+- Replace null values in the "company_sector" and "job_level" columns.
-- Removing the 3 null values in the "posted_day_ago" column.
+- Remove null values in the "posted_day_ago" column.
-- Separating the city and state from the "location" column.
+- Separate the city and state from the "location" column.
-- Installing the geopy module.
+- Install the geopy module.
-- Creating a function to find the states based on cities.
+- Create functions to find states and cities based on given cities.
-- Creating a function to find the city based on cities.
-- Applying the "extract_state" function to the "state" column in the DataFrame.
-- Encountering an error while applying the function, so retrieving the missing values from the "location" column.
-- Checking for noise values in the "City" column.
-- Applying the "extract_city" function to the "City" column to get the city names.
+- Apply the functions to extract state and city information.
-- Identifying 42 unique states present in the "City" column.
-- Replacing the city cells where state names are stored.
-- Identifying 538 null values in the "City" column.
-- Checking for noise values in the "State" column.
+- Check for noise values in the "City" and "State" columns.
-- Replacing the noise value "Trentino-Alto Adige/Südtirol" with null values in the "State" column.
+- Replace noise values in the "State" column.
-- Identifying noise in the "job" column under the broad category, for example, converting "Analytics Manager" and "Security_Analyst_GRC" to "Data Analyst".
+- Identify noise in the "job" column and categorize it accordingly.
-- Creating bullet points for the Data Cleaning and Preprocessing GitHub readme file.

 ## Insights